Veterans Day specials, events around Tucson

 - Red Lobster — All locations.
 Free appetizer or dessert for veterans, active-duty military and reservists with valid military ID.
 Nov.
 11 and 12.

-- Texas Roadhouse — All Tucson locations.
+- Texas Roadhouse — All Tucson locations, dine-in only.
 Veterans eat free.
 Current or retired military.
-If you are not able to come during these hours call 502-426-9984 for voucher to enjoy at another time.
 11 a.m.- 3 p.m.
 Nov.
 11.

 CONCERTS